 “The kids are calling me porky pig and making fun of my weight,” he says.

 Right away I want to take numbers and kick ass.
 The thought of someone hurting him that way enrages me.
 However, I know from going through it myself, it’s a part of life.
-Trace right now is going in to a chubby phase.
-All kids do as they begin to shed their baby fat.
-My oldest son did.
-I told him not to worry about it.
+Trace right now is going into a chubby phase.

 “Why am I like this?” he asks.